tj-wells/coti-docker-method/README.md

 # ✨ Credits

 - This method uses the official code for Coti nodes at https://github.com/coti-io/coti-node.
-- Thanks to <a href="https://github.com/Geordie-R" target="_blank">GeordieR</a>, whose scripts assisted in developing this installation method using Docker.
+- Thanks to [GeordieR](https://twitter.com/Geordie_R), whose scripts helped me in developing this installation method using Docker.
 - Credits to the Coti community for the vital support and guidance given to testnet and mainnet node operators.

 # 🐳 Which Docker image is used?